corona-warn-app/cwa-server/docs/DISTRIBUTION.md

 #### `Cache-Control`

 Defines the maximum amount of time a published resource is considered fresh, when held in cache.
-Will be set for each upload, default is 300 seconds.
+Will be set for each upload.
+The default value is 300 seconds.

 #### `x-amz-acl`

 Defines the canned ACL for the uploaded file.
 Is only set if [`set-public-read-acl-on-put-object`] is set to true in the configuration properties.
-Will be `public-read` in that case, which grants full control to the Owners and read-access to AllUsers.
+Will be `public-read` in that case, which grants full control to the owners and read-access to AllUsers.
 This setting should only be used when running with the application with the local Zenko Cloudserver.

 #### `cwa-hash`